pypa/virtualenv/docs/userguide.rst

 This will change your ``$PATH`` so its first entry is the virtualenv's ``bin/`` directory.
 (You have to use ``source`` because it changes your shell environment in-place.)
 This is all it does; it's purely a convenience.

-If you directly run a script or the python interpreter from the virtualenv's ``bin/`` directory (e.g. ``path/to/ENV/bin/pip`` or ``/path/to/ENV/bin/python-script.py``) there's no need for activation.
+If you directly run a script or the python interpreter from the virtualenv's ``bin/`` directory (e.g. ``path/to/ENV/bin/pip`` or ``/path/to/ENV/bin/python-script.py``) then ``sys.path`` will automatically be set to use the Python libraries associated with the virtualenv.
+But, unlike the activation scripts, the environment variables ``PATH`` and ``VIRTUAL_ENV`` will *not* be modified.
+This means that if your Python script uses e.g. ``subprocess`` to run another Python script (e.g. via a ``#!/usr/bin/env python`` shebang line) the second script *may not be executed with the same Python binary as the first* nor have the same libraries available to it.
+To avoid this happening your first script will need to modify the environment variables in the same manner as the activation scripts, before the second script is executed.

 The ``activate`` script will also modify your shell prompt to indicate which environment is currently active.
 To disable this behaviour, see